marafiq/adnanrafiq/blog/2023-11-05-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part1/index.md

 ## Header Propagation Middleware
 ### Purpose
 It propagates the headers from the incoming request to the outgoing request.

-Example: You have a service named Motto running behind a load balancer.
-TLS termination is done at the load balancer.
-The load balancer adds the header `X-Forwarded-Proto` to the request so the service named Motto can know if the request is coming from HTTP or HTTPS.
+For example,
-The service named Motto calls another service named `Greeting` using HTTP Client, you would like to forward the `X-Forwarded-Proto` header to the outgoing request.
+a Service receives a header named X-Custom-Header, and it calls Service B, and you would like to send the header whenever this call is made.
 That is Propagation of Headers.
 :::info
 Must install the package `Microsoft.AspNetCore.HeaderPropagation` from NuGet.
 :::

+In Legacy applications if you have not adapted the [Open Telemetry](https://opentelemetry.io/docs/instrumentation/net/getting-started/) and you rely on correlation id to trace the request across multiple services.
+For example,
+your request flows through a reverse proxy which adds certain e-commerce, unique request id and other headers on which your system relies on.
+You could use the Header Propagation middleware to propagate the headers to the outgoing request.
+Simple correlation header flow will give you an end to end logs of the request.
+Currently, I am using this technique in production to trace the request across multiple services which uses different technologies like Node.js, Java, .NET 6, .NET Framework 4.8.

 ### Defaults
 - Allows to configure the headers to be propagated to the outgoing HTTP requests using `HttpClient`.
 - Allows configuring the headers to be propagated with value provider function which does have access to `HTTPContext`.